Shopify Loyalty Apps: Practical Comparison of The Best 5 Picks in 2026 (Tested)

 Complimentary features

-Joy dabbles only in loyalty.
+Joy dabbles only in loyalty software.
 They offer a customer account blocks feature that’s designed to enhance their loyalty offering, but that’s about it.

 App reputation

-Joy has a 4.9-star rating on the Shopify App Store from over 1,500 reviews.
+Joy has a 4.9-star rating on the Shopify App Store with over 1,500 reviews.
 It was founded in 2021, so it has been on the market for 4 years.

 Several customers have complained that Joy offers misleading information about pricing and functionalities.
 Furthermore, small store owners believe that Joy was not built for them.